Survivors penning 'revenge obituaries' to settle scores with the departed

 Not the most touching words of remembrance for the 80-year-old who once became pregnant by her brother-in-law and "abandoned her children," according to the now-viral obituary.

-The international response to the Denholm story - picked up by everyone from London tabloids to a slew of buzzy social media sites - may have been many readers' first look at a new trend: The posthumous pillorying of the dead - or as it's better known, the "revenge obituary."
+The international response to the Dehmlow story -- picked up by everyone from London tabloids to a slew of buzzy social media sites -- may have been many readers' first look at a new trend: The posthumous pillorying of the dead -- or as it's better known, the "revenge obituary."

-In 2017, after Leslie Ray “Popeye” Charming of Galveston, Texas died of cancer, his family penned an obituary calling him a “horses (sic) ass” and “a model example of bad parenting, with mental illness and a complete commitment to drinking, drugs, womanizing and being generally offensive.”
+In 2017, after Leslie Ray “Popeye” Charming of Galveston, Texas, died of cancer, his family penned an obituary calling him a “horses (sic) ass” and “a model example of bad parenting, with mental illness and a complete commitment to drinking, drugs, womanizing and being generally offensive.”

 In a piece for xoJane.com, Katherine Reddick recalled a childhood where she and her seven siblings were beaten, starved, drugged, and made to sleep on the kitchen floor while her prostitute mother had “guests” over.